A budget is your friend.

 Where’s your money going, anyway?
-If you need a clearer picture of your spending, you can look at transactions in eBranch — or, you can take the additional step of signing up for MyMoola, which is a customizable tool for tracking your spending.
+If you need a clearer picture of your spending, you can monitor transactions in online banking — or, you can take the additional step of setting up money manager, which is a customizable tool for tracking your spending.

-What’s cool about MyMoola is the way it helps you categorize expenses and set up target budgets.
+What’s cool about Money Manager is the way it helps you categorize expenses and set up target budgets.
 Then, it shows you charts and graphs of your spending habits, which can be really helpful in guiding you over the course of the month!

-Some of the beneficial features of MyMoola include:
+Some of the beneficial features of Money Manager include: